admazely/inspector/README.md

 ### Event: close

-Emitted once all connections are closed, after `inspect.close()` is called.
+Emitted once all connections are closed.
+This is usually after `inspect.close()` is called, but if the server closed the connection this event will also emit.

+Once the `close` event has emitted the `inspect.closed` flag becomes `true`.

 ### Event: error